jyutzler/Bridge-Systems/system.md

 Any bid of game is a sign-off, though partner can proceed with a maximum (see Slam Bidding).

 ## Two Over One
-A two-over-one response shows 10+ points and 4+ cards.
-It is forcing.
+By an unpassed hand, a two-over-one response shows 13+ points and 4+ cards or exactly 3 of opener's major.
+It is forcing to game.

 2♥ over 1♠ shows 5+ cards.

+2♣ over 1♦ shows 5+ cards and does not deny a 4-card major.

 #### Opener's Rebids
 Opener responds naturally to clarify the hand.

-   * 2NT - balanced minimum
+   * 2NT - balanced minimum and suitable for declaring NT
    * 3NT - balanced maximum
-   * Rebid of original suit - 6+ cards or a strong 5
-   * Any other suit - 4+ cards (reverse does not imply extra strength)
+   * Any other suit - 4+ cards (reverse implies extra strength)

-#### Responder's Rebids
-Responder promises to bid a second time unless unless opener’s rebid is at the game level, since opener could have 18 points (just short of a jump shift rebid).
-(This applies when responder is an unpassed hand.)
-If responder bids a second time, it is either in support of opener or an attempt to find a NT contract.
-A non-jump raise of opener’s first suit is invitational, usually with three-card support.

-1♠ — 2♣

-2♦

-   * 2♠, 2NT, 3♣, 3♦ = invitation to game (10–11 points).
-   * 2♥ = game force, could be conventional.
-   * 3♠ = game force with extras.
-   * 4♠ = game, no extras.

-1♥ — 2♣

-2♠
-   * 2NT, 3♣, 3♠ = invitation to game (10–11 points).
-   * 3♦ = game force, could be conventional.
-(Bidding 4♥ next would show extras.)
-   * 4♥ = game, no extras.
+   * Jump shift - splinter support of previously bid suit
+   * Rebid of original suit - no better response

 ## Strong 2♣
 ﻿A 2♣ opening shows at least 22+ points balanced, 8 1/2+ tricks in a major, or 9 1/2+ tricks in a minor.